 The orientation of the probe can be adjusted by exchanging the triangular adapter between the housing and the probe.
-This is adjusted in between flight tests so that the probe is aligned as much as possible with the inflow when in a non-manoeuvring flight.
+This is adjusted in between flight tests so that the probe is aligned as much as possible with the inflow when in a nonmanoeuvring flight.
 It should be mentioned that the angle of attack of the kite cannot be directly deduced from the measured angle of attack of the probe.
 For this, at least the probe's orientation with respect to a defined reference orientation on the kite must be known.
 In the case of fixed wings, this reference is typically the chord.
-However, kites deform strongly due to the actuation of the bridle line system and under the influence of aerodynamic loads, so a constant chord can not be assumed and thus at most a local angle of attack can be measured.
+However, kites deform strongly due to the actuation of the bridle line system and under the influence of aerodynamic loads, so a constant chord cannot be assumed, and thus at most a local angle of attack can be measured.
 Because the sensor system is mounted to the central strut tube, only the orientation of the probe or the inflow vector with respect to this part of the kite can be determined with certainty.

-All necessary calculations to determine the magnitude and orientation of the inflow vector from the raw data of the differential pressure sensors are performed in the micro-controller of the kite sensor unit.
-Three differential pressures are calculated from the raw data of the probe: The differential pressure of the centre hole to the holes for static pressure measurement and the differential pressure of each of the two opposite holes for the angle of attack and the sideslip angle.
+All necessary calculations to determine the magnitude and orientation of the inflow vector from the raw data of the differential pressure sensors are performed in the microcontroller of the kite sensor unit.
+Three differential pressures are calculated from the raw data of the probe: the differential pressure of the centre hole to the holes for static pressure measurement and the differential pressure of each of the two opposite holes for the angle of attack and the sideslip angle.
 Using these, two non-dimensional coefficients are calculated, which are unique for a given orientation of the inflow vector and independent of the vector magnitude.
-To determine the angle of attack and the sideslip angle from these coefficients, we created a lookup table from wind tunnel experiments in which we adjusted the probe's orientation relative to the flow.
+To determine the angle of attack and the sideslip angle from these coefficients, we created a look-up table from wind tunnel experiments in which we adjusted the probe's orientation relative to the flow.

-The measured centre pressure difference starts to deviate from the dynamic pressure at angles of incidence of more than 10°.
+The measured centre pressure difference starts to deviate from the dynamic pressure at angles of incidence of more than 10° .
 This happens because the holes for static pressure measurement are more and more in the incident flow, and the centre pressure hole is slowly rotated out of the incident flow.
 At 45°, this phenomenon becomes so strong that the differential pressures become negative.
 To calculate the actual dynamic pressure, the measured centre pressure difference is therefore scaled depending on the calculated flow angles.
-Scaling is also used to correct the pressure loss in the tubes, which depends on the inflow velocity and the tube length.
-The correction polynomial used for this is determined from the measurement data measured in the wind tunnel at different incident flow velocities for a flow-aligned probe.